 Postgraduate sports coaching courses

 Masters degrees are particularly useful if you'd like to explore a subject in greater depth or if you have a first degree in an unrelated area.
-While not essential, a Masters in sports coaching or a relevant field, such as sports management or sports science, demonstrates your commitment to the profession and could provide invaluable industry contacts.
+While not essential, a Masters in sports coaching or a relevant field, such as sports management or sports science, demonstrates your commitment to the profession and could help you make invaluable industry contacts.

 Postgraduate sports coaching courses are available at a range of institutions.
-For example, the University of Gloucestershire offers an MSc in Professional Practice in Sports Coaching.
-You'll need a 2:1 Bachelors degree in a sports-related subject to be accepted onto the course, which is assessed via written assignments, research projects, presentations and reflective writing.
+For example, the University of Gloucestershire offers the MSc Professional Practice in Sports Coaching.
+You'll need to have gained at least a 2:2 in a sports-related subject at undergraduate level to be accepted onto the course, which is assessed via written assignments, research projects, presentations and reflective writing.
 Core modules include 'Expert Coach in Context', 'Personal and Professional Development in Sport' and 'Coaching Pedagogy'.
-Tuition fees for UK and EU students are £7,500 in 2020/21.
+Tuition fees for UK students are £8,100 in 2021/22.

 At the University of Chester you can study for an MA in Sport Coaching and Development.
 The one-year programme includes compulsory units such as 'Understanding Behaviour Change in Sport and Physical Activity', 'Contemporary Issues in Sports Coaching and Development' and 'Coaching Practice and Pedagogy'.
 Teaching methods include lectures, seminars, practical sessions and external speakers.